Mission

 Registration fees

-Registration cost covers summer school activities, breakfast & lunch, and social events.
+Registration cost covers summer school educational activities, breakfast, lunch, and welcome dinner.
 Upon receipt of motivation letter a small number of complimentary registrations for participants from under-resourced areas will be offered.

 Important dates